10 signs and symptoms of PCOS

 • Headaches

-Fatigue can be due to hormones but also a sleep disturbance, such as obstructive sleep apnoea (OSA).
-And women with PCOS are twice as likely to develop OSA than women without the condition [3].
+Fatigue may be due to a hormone imbalance or sleep disturbances, such as obstructive sleep apnoea (OSA).
+Women with PCOS are twice as likely to develop OSA than women without the condition [3].

 • Face